-We all tend to focus most of our Christmas-decoration efforts on our living rooms, but as life really revolves around the kitchen, why not save some tinsel and lights for heart of the home?
+We all tend to focus most of our Christmas decorations on our living rooms, but as life really revolves around the kitchen, why not save some tinsel and lights for heart of the home?

 Add a Christmas tree

 If you've got space in your kitchen, why not see if you can fit in an extra Christmas tree?
 You're always popping in and out of the kitchen, and a tree that's twinkling with lights and baubles will cheer you through the chores this festive season.
-An artificial one is probably best, to save you having to clear up dropped pine needles in a room where there's already enough clearing up to do!
+An artificial one is probably best.
+And will save you from to clearing up pine needles in a room where there's already enough to do!

 Hang small tree decorations, a festive wreath or a curtain of fairy lights in your kitchen window, to give yourself a Christmassy view.
-Alternatively, give yourself a white Christmas by fixing snowflake stickers to the windows, a string of icicle decorations, or even some fake snow on the windowsill.
+Alternatively, give yourself a white Christmas by fixing snowflake stickers to the windows.
+Or perhaps a string of icicle decorations.
+Or even some fake snow on the windowsill.

 The holly & the ivy